LeThiHongMinh/MITRE-review-papers/README.md

 Shen, Xiangmin and Li, Zhenyuan and Burleigh, Graham and Wang, Lingzhi and Chen, Yan.
 2024.
 Decoding the MITRE engenuity ATT&CK enterprise evaluation: An analysis of EDR performance in real-world environments.
 Proceedings of the 19th ACM Asia Conference on Computer and Communications Security. https://doi.org/10.1145/3634737.3645012

 Ekisa, Conrad and Briain, Diarmuid Ó and Kavanagh, Yvonne.
 2024.
-Leveraging the MITRE ATT\&CK Framework for Threat Identification and Evaluation in Industrial Control System Simulations.
+Leveraging the MITRE ATT&CK Framework for Threat Identification and Evaluation in Industrial Control System Simulations.
 2024 35th Irish Signals and Systems Conference (ISSC).
 10.1109/ISSC61953.2024.10602968

 Virkud, Apurva and Inam, Muhammad Adil and Riddle, Andy and Liu, Jason and Wang, Gang and Bates, Adam.
 2024.
 How does Endpoint Detection use the {MITRE}{ATT&CK} Framework?.
 33rd USENIX Security Symposium (USENIX Security 24).